 - Elected Board of Directors.

 - The LOL President is a temporary member of the Trustees

-- Dues are $50 and cover meeting costs and miscellaneous expenses
+- Annual dues are $75 and cover meeting costs and miscellaneous expenses

 - Welcomes new residents with a basket that includes membership information and the PHE history book written by Bill Bell

 - Maintain the traffic triangle garden and the perennial garden at the Duck Pond.

 - Host its major fund-raising event, the Annual Garden Party, held the first Sunday in May.
 2014 was the 29th anniversary of the party.
 Funds raised are used for the next Garden Party, support to PHENA, and other neighborhood events.